Frequently Asked Questions

 Freeze: Freezing is not recommended, as freezing changes the texture of the rice unfavorably.

-You can learn about the history of Rice-A-Roni® and Pasta Roni® products by clicking here.
+You can learn about the history of Rice-A-Roni® and Pasta Roni® products by visiting our Heritage page.

 Rice-A-Roni®, The San Francisco Treat!
 Rice-A-Roni®, its flavor can't be beat!
 One pan, no boiling, cooking ease, a flavor that is sure to please.
 Rice-A-Roni® The San Francisco Treat!
 Ding!
 Ding!